 Wood for Details

-The wood you choose for the details on your guitars probably will not contribute much to the sound of the instrument but may have a profound effect on its visual appeal.
+The wood you choose for the details on your guitars probably will not contribute much to the sound of the instrument since they constitute only a tiny portion of the wood total on the guitar.
+But the wood you choose for your details can have a profound effect on its visual appeal.

 The Guitar’s Detail Scheme